Joe Klecker

 Joe Klecker (born November 16, 1996) is an American long-distance runner.
 After a successful collegiate career with the Colorado Buffaloes he turned professional in 2020 joining the On Athletics Club coached by Dathan Ritzenhein.
-Klecker holds personal bests of 3:37.00 for 1500m, 7:34.14 for 3000m, 12:54.99 for 5000m, and 27:07.57 for 10000m, all set as a part of the On Athletics Club.
+Klecker is an Olympian and holds personal bests of 3:37.00 for 1500m, 7:34.14 for 3000m, 12:54.99 for 5000m, and 27:07.57 for 10000m, all set as a part of the On Athletics Club.

 Klecker attended Hopkins High School in Minnetonka, Minnesota.
 He graduated in 2015 and attended the University of Colorado in the Fall.
 At Colorado, he was a 9-time All-American in all 3 running sports including 2 runner-up finishes.
 He is currently the school's record holder in the indoor 5000m.

 Personal and early life

 Joe is the son of Barney and Janis Klecker, both professional marathoners (winners of Grandma's Marathon and Twin Cities Marathon in Minnesota) and both US national record holders, in the 50-mile and 50K run, respectively.

 In 2022, Klecker married fellow University of Colorado alum and On Athletics Club teammate Sage Hurta.

 Klecker had a successful high school career, leading to two individual state championships his senior year.
 He was also named the Gatorade Minnesota Boys Track & Field Athlete of the Year during his senior year.
 Klecker set a 1600m state record of 4:06.54.
 He considered Minnesota, Furman, Georgetown and Tulsa before choosing Colorado.